 Denny Huynh has the motto, "Work hard, play hard."
 Studied abroad in Australia the summer after freshmen year, did a mini study abroad program in Iceland during Spring break 2014, Self-planned Europe backpacking trip this past summer, studying abroad in Brussels this upcoming summer, and has plans to see Olympics in Rio De Janeiro.
 This Clemson Student has nothing but a love for seeing the world.

-A member of the Clemson Honors College, a Senator in Undergraduate Student Senate, a 4.0 student, and a quick humor to boot Jacob Livingsto takes pride in his ability to communicate with others and the tenacity for the projects he takes on.
-Jacob has a love for slam poetry, and once wrote a spoken word piece about world hunger and poverty that won a county poetry slam.
+A member of the Clemson Honors College, a Senator in Undergraduate Student Senate, a 4.0 student, and a quick humor to boot.
+I take pride in my ability to communicate with others and the tenacity for the projects I take on.
+I also love slam poetry, and once wrote a spoken word piece about world hunger and poverty that won a county poetry slam.

 Katie is intelligent, sassy, tenacious, driven, and solid orange.
 She encourages others, develops leadership, and speaks openly so that everyone has a place at the table.
 In her time as a student, Katie has done numerous things, but is most proud of her time as Senate President, in which she has helped (but cannot take full credit for) 64 other members of her body tackle, dominate, and accomplish great projects that benefit so much more than the immediate Clemson community.

 Kim Paul is warm, funny, speaks in paragraphs, and bring dinner conversation to a grinding halt with a single parasitology anecdote.